 Listener’s Question: “How an average person is supposed to sift through and filter all of that conflicting information out there?”

-And that’s why he decided to bring back the Ask Ted segment and answer it in this Real Talk Friday episode.
+And that’s why he decided to bring back the Ask Ted segment and answer it in this Ted Talk episode.

 If you want science-based information about nutrition but don’t know whom or what to believe, this is the right episode for you.